cedchan/Notes/Glossary/Computer Science.md

 ### Sink Vertex

 A **sink vertex** has out-degree 0.
 That is, there are no edges that originate from sink vertices.

+### Full Binary Tree

+A binary tree such that each internal node has exactly two children.

+[Properties TK]